microsoft/TechExcel-Implementing-automation-practices-using-Azure-OpenAI/docs/01_deploy_app_resources/01_deploy_app_resources.md

 * Deploy a Bicep script to build Azure resources
 * Create an Azure OpenAI Service resource
-* Install Python and necessary Python packages on a virtual machine or local client
+* Install Python and necessary Python packages on a local machine

 ## Lab Duration